tomoconaka/COVID19-HGI-clinical-value/README.md

 ## 2. Associations between COVID-19 severity/complications and chr3 variant.

-We would test the association between chr3:45823240:T:C_C allele dosage (rs10490770) and the following binary outcomes.
+We would test the association between chr3:45823240:T:C_C allele dosage (rs10490770) and the following eight binary outcomes.

 All of these event are only counted if these occured within 30 days from the date of diagnosis (if missing use date of hospitalization instead).